dotnet/runtime/docs/workflow/building/libraries/README.md

 # Switch to working on a given library (RegularExpressions in this case)
 cd src/libraries/System.Text.RegularExpressions

-# At this point you probably open files to work on.
-If you use
-# Visual Studio, you might open System.Text.RegularExpressions.sln here.

 # Change to test directory
 cd tests